kwon37xi/underscore-builder/README.md

 More convenient StringBuilder.

 ## Underscore QL Builder
-Build SQL/JPQL/HQL with Underscore String builder in a easy way.
+Build SQL/JPQL/HQL with Underscore String Builder in a easy way.